Thunder and Lightning (comics): Fictional character biography

 Gan and Tavis Williams are twin brothers and the sons of an unnamed Vietnamese woman and American soldier Walter Williams.
 Originally conjoined twins, they were separated with magic.
 As children, the two manifest superpowers, but are unable to control them and quickly burn themselves out without regular infusions of their father's blood.
 They take the aliases Thunder and Lightning, respectively, and set off to America to search for their father.
 The two cause major disturbances in St. Louis and engage in battle against the Teen Titans.
-After their motives are revealed, the Titans decided to help the pair.
+After their motives are revealed, the Titans decide to help the pair.

 Months later, the Teen Titans and S.T.A.R.
 Labs are working on a cure for Thunder and Lightning's powers.
 At the same time, Raven discovers that Walter Williams is an alien and has been captured by H.I.V.E.
-When the Titans locate Walter, H.I.V.E. controls Walter's mind and forces him to attack Thunder and Lightning, who kill him.
+When the Titans locate Walter, H.I.V.E. controls Walter and forces him to attack Thunder and Lightning, who kill him.
 S.T.A.R.
 Labs takes blood from Walter's body and uses it to create a cure that allows Thunder and Lightning to control their powers.
-Thunder and Lightning relocate to San Francisco, where they work as security guards at S.T.A.R.
+Thunder and Lightning relocate to San Francisco and become security guards at S.T.A.R.
 Labs.

 During the Salvation Run storyline, Thunder and Lightning are seen as prisoners on the planet Cygnus 4019.
 When they give food to Martian Manhunter, he asks why they are on the planet.
 Thunder and Lightning offer to help Martian Manhunter, but are attacked by Bane.
 Lex Luthor keeps the two alive and uses them as power sources for his teleporter device.
 Thunder and Lightning are seemingly killed when the teleporter self-destructs.

 In The New 52 continuity reboot, Thunder and Lightning (renamed Alexei and Alya) are reintroduced as members of the Ravagers.